 Image Source

-The last day of the year, and the second day of Losar is when Tibetans head to the monasteries for praying and offering gifts to the monks.
-Monasteries arrange religious celebrations while people dress up to enjoy them and have a good time.
+The last day of the year and the second day of Losar is when Tibetans head to the monasteries to pray and offer gifts to the monks.
+Monasteries arrange religious celebrations, and people dress up to enjoy them and have a good time.

-At dusk, people celebrate with crackers and fire torches believing that this will scare away the evil spirits.
-The night is concluded with special reunion dinner, during which kapse (cake) and chang (alcoholic drink) are served along with other delights.
+At dusk, people celebrate with crackers and fire torches, believing this will scare away the evil spirits.
+The night is concluded with a special reunion dinner, during which case (cake) and chang (alcoholic drink) are served along with other delights.

 A monk doing the hand gesture that’s symbolic of offering - one of the main aspects of Losar Festival